 To place a holder firmly to bring down the tennis net, you may need to drill two holes on the surface at a distance equal to the width of a pickleball court.
 The holes should be in line with the poles of the tennis ball net.

-- The need of Temporary Barriers
+- The need for Temporary Barriers

 Due to the large area covered by the tennis ball court, you may need temporary barriers to prevent the ball from escaping outside the court.
 This may eventually waste time in chasing the escaped ball.
-Using temporary barriers that can be removed anytime is a best option to avoid overthrows.
+Using temporary barriers that can be removed anytime is the best option to avoid overthrows.

-These temporary barriers are helpful especially when your court is situated near any residential area or the nearby court is really busy with other game.
+These temporary barriers are helpful especially when your court is situated near any residential area or the nearby court is really busy with another game.
 Balls floating or falling on other courts during the gameplay will be quite annoying.

 - Portable poles